AidanBugs/Obsidian/1) CWRU/In Progress/CSDS343 - Theoretical Computer Science/HW/HW2CSDS343.md

             Else:
                 Continue
             Clear after \#
+            If number of 0's greater than length of $x$ Continue
+            Else
+                Add a new $0$ in between the \#'s to the right of $x$ Go back to loop 2
+    Go back to loop 1

 > [!Proof]
 > If $x\in$ the concatenation of $L_{1},L_{2}$, then $\exists$ a prefix / suffix pair s.t. prefix $\in L_{1} \land$ suffix $\in L_{2}$